Adult social care

 You may have noticed some longer waiting times, and we thank you for your patience and flexibility during this difficult time.

-We’re extremely proud of our carers and everyone working across adult social care in Barnsley for all their hard work to make sure the right care and support is available, not just during the winter months but throughout the pandemic.
+We’re extremely proud of our carers and everyone working across adult social care in Barnsley for all their hard work.
+Making sure the right care and support is available, not just during the winter months but throughout the pandemic.

 They've continued to show incredible dedication, skills and tenacity to support those who need our help in Barnsley.
 We’re all in this together!